Circulade

 In the Languedoc-Roussillon region of the south of France, a circulade is a traditional village that has been built in concentric circles.
-The center, which one might expect to be the site of a château-fort or a parish church, is as often as not, empty, as air photography demonstrates.

 Origin of the term

 The neologism and the concept were proposed in 1992 by Krzysztof Pawlowski, an architect-urban planner of Polish origin specialist of the historic cities, in his work Circulades languedociennes de l'an mille.

 Though the highly structured circulade plans were not identified as a unique urbanistic phenomenon until 1992, they are medieval in origin, dating from the eleventh and twelfth centuries, two centuries earlier than the planned bastides of the region.
-The Larousse does not list this neologism for an ancient form of urbanisation, which has been adopted by an association formed to promote these "circular villages"; Jacques Heers included it in this handbook La ville au Moyen Age (Hachette Pluriel, 1992).
+The Larousse does not list this neologism for an ancient form of urbanisation, which has been adopted by an association formed to promote these "circular villages"; Jacques Heers included it in his handbook La ville au Moyen Âge en Occident (Hachette Pluriel, 1992).

 An earlier designation, used by geographers, is "round village" as evidenced by Louis Josserand's article, Les villages ronds du Razès (Aude), published in the Revue geographic des Pyrénées et du Sud-Ouest in 1931.